EGA-archive/beacon2-ri-tools/utils/bff_queue/README.md

 Yes, the UI is **phenomenal**.

-Alternative (in production), you can run the UI by using:
+Alternatively (in production), you can run the UI by using:

     $ hypnotoad minion_ui.pl # You will able to access it at http://localhost:8080